Categories

 • Detecting any inefficiencies of the control measures;

-• Corrective actions need to be taken as quickly as possible to avoid and minimize loss of the product;
+• Corrective actions need to be taken as quickly as possible to avoid and minimize the loss of the product;

 • Observing or measuring samples using a statistically-based sampling plan;